204 - Reference and Background Checks

 A background check must be completed and a satisfactory report received before a new hire may start work.

-In exceptional circumstances, the Associate Vice President of Human Resources (AVP) (or designee) or the department/unit head may authorize an applicant to begin work before a satisfactory report has been received by submitting a letter of authorization on department letterhead to the Shared Services Office (SSO).
+In exceptional circumstances, the Associate Vice President of Human Resources (AVP) or (designee) may authorize an applicant to begin work before a satisfactory report has been received by submitting a letter of authorization on department letterhead to the Shared Services Office (SSO).

 If a background check was completed within the past twelve months, the results from the previous background check can be used to confirm eligibility for hire in lieu of initiating a new background check.
 An employee who terminates employment and is later rehired by the University will be required to have a background check completed if the background check in the employee’s file is older than twelve months.